Randomized Black-Box PIT for Small Depth +-Regular Non-commutative Circuits: Introduction

 \begin{remark} If the top layer is $\Pi^*$ (i.e., the output gate is a $\times$ gate), we can add an extra + gate at the top with the + gate having a single input (i.e., fan-in 1).
 This ensures that the top layer is a $\Sigma$ layer.
 If the bottom layer is $\Pi^*$, then for each input variable, we can add a sum gate having a single input.
 This will increase the circuit size by at most $n+1$, where $n$ is the number of input variables.
 This allows us to assume that in $+$-regular circuits, both the top and bottom layers are $\Sigma$ layers.
 This is done to simplify the analysis. \end{remark}

 The size of the $+$-regular circuit is the number of gates in the circuit.
 As noted earlier, the non-commutative polynomial $(x+y)^{2^s}$ can be computed by a depth-3 $+$-regular circuit, denoted by $\Sigma\Pi^*\Sigma$, of size $O(s)$ using repeated squaring.
 This circuit consists of two addition layers, namely $\mathcal{L}_1^+,\mathcal{L}_2^+$ and two multiplication layers, namely $\mathcal{L}_1^\times,\mathcal{L}_2^\times$.
 The multiplication layer $\mathcal{L}_1^\times$ consists of only the two input gates labeled by $x$ and $y$ respectively.
 The addition layer $\mathcal{L}_1^+$ consists of only one addition gate computing the homogeneous linear form $(x+y)$.
 The multiplication layer $\mathcal{L}_2^\times$ consists of only one gate computing the polynomial $(x+y)^{2^s}$.
 The addition layer $\mathcal{L}_2^+$ consists of only the ouptut gate computing the polynomial $(x+y)^{2^s}$.
 In this example, the top-most addition gate (i.e., the output gate) essentially has one input.

+As noted in \cite{AJMR19}, the computational power of +-regular circuits is limited.
+Nisan's rank-based argument \cite{nisan91} can be adapted to show that the non-commutative permanent cannot be computed by polynomial-size +-regular circuits.
+However, despite their structural constraints, polynomial-size +-regular circuits with +-depth 2 can compute polynomials with exponential degree and a doubly exponential number of monomials.

 The main result of the paper is the following theorem. \begin{theorem} Let $f$ be a non-commutative polynomial of degree $D$ over $X=\{x_1,\ldots,x_n\}$ computed by a +-regular circuit of depth $d$ and size $s$.
 Then $f\not\equiv 0$ if and only if $f$ is not identically zero on the matrix algebra $\mathbb{M}_{N}(\mathbb{F})$, with $N=s^{O(d^2)}$ and $\F$ is sufficiently large. \end{theorem}

 For degree $D$ non-zero non-commutative polynomial $f$, the classical Amitsur-Levitzki \cite{AL} theorem guarantees that $f$ does not vanish on the matrix algebra $\M_{\frac{D}{2}+1}(\F)$.
 If $D=2^{\Omega(s)}$, this gives us an exponential time randomized PIT algorithm \cite{BW05}, where $s$ is the size of the circuit computing $f$.
+In contrast, in our result, the dimension of the matrices is independent of the degree of the polynomial.
 If the sparsity of the polynomial, i.e., the number of non-zero monomials, is doubly exponential, then the main result of \cite{AJMR19} gives only an exponential time randomized PIT algorithm as their matrix dimension depends on the logarithm of the sparsity.

 This above theorem demonstrates that if the polynomial $f$ is computed by a $+$-regular circuit of size $s$ and depth $o(\sqrt{s}/\log s)$, we can determine if $f$ is identically zero or not using a $2^{o(s)}$ time randomized PIT algorithm, which is exponentially faster than the existing methods.
 In particular, if depth is $O(1)$ then our algorithm runs in polynomial time.
 It is important to note that the number of product gates (within each $\Pi^*$ layers) in any input-to-output path can be arbitrary and is only bounded by the circuit size $s$.